Making a movie or video is a complex process involving many different steps.

 From the opening scene, we see the hallmarks of a shooting script vs. a generic screenplay.

-Scene numbers for individual scenes (in this case, scene 1), camera shots (“long shot” used multiple times in headings and sub-headings), different shots within the action lines (“camera holds on steps and building front from a distance and the dollies in slowly”), and transitions (“FADE IN:”, “DISSOLVE TO:”) – all of which are required for the execution of the filming process and to help visualize each separate shot according to the director’s vision.
+Scene numbers for individual scenes (in this case, scene 1), camera shots (“long shot” used multiple times in headings and sub-headings), different shots within the action lines (“camera holds on steps and building front from a distance and the dollies in slowly”), and transitions (“FADE IN:”, “DISSOLVE TO:”).

 None of these would typically be seen in a spec script.